Faraklata

 Faraklata (Φαρακλάτα) is a village and a community in the municipal unit of Argostoli, Cephalonia, Greece.
 It is situated on a mountain slope above the eastern shore of the Gulf of Argostoli, at about 220 m elevation.
 Faraklata is 2 km south of Dilinata, 4 km northeast of Argostoli and 7 km northwest of Valsamata.
-The community consists of the villages Faraklata (population 330 in 2011), Razata (pop.
-507), Drapano (pop.
-135) and Prokopata (pop.
-86).
+The community consists of the villages Faraklata, Razata, Drapano and Prokopata.
 There is a small cave east of the village.
 Faraklata suffered great damage from the 1953 Ionian earthquake.